OctHe/ICE/README.md

 # Integrated Command-Line Environment (ICE)

+ICE is the configuration of multiple tools with command-line.
+ICE wants to use keyboard as many as possible to obtain an efficient workflow.
 The main advantage of command-line interface is the high efficiency compared to graphical user interface (GUI) since it only relies on keyboard as the input method.
-ICE wants to use keyboard as many as possible to obtain an efficient workflow like the command-line interface, but it built on desktop environment (like GNOME, KDE, or xfce etc.).
 We argue that the command-line interface (CLI) also can meet the requirement in most time.

 The prerequisites of ICE is bash and one of the system-level package managers (e.g., apt, zypper, etc.).